TEALSK12/introduction-to-computer-science/project_5.md

 The invaders and the projectiles should be implemented using prototyping.
 A single master sprite should be implemented for each type and clones should be created each time a new instance of the sprite is needed.
 The master sprites should be hidden throughout the program and should not take part in gameplay.

-#### Required SNAP Elements
+#### Required Snap!
+Elements

-Your program must include the following SNAP elements:
+Your program must include the following Snap! elements:
     * At least three variables
     * At least two custom blocks, at least one of which must take an argument